 Recommended holiday lettings in Burleigh Heads

-Rent a holiday apartment, home or cottage in Burleigh Heads: from $30 per night
+Rent a holiday home, apartment or cottage in Burleigh Heads from just $27 per night

 Best holiday homes with a patio or terrace

 The weather in Burleigh Heads

 Check out the climate diagram for Burleigh Heads.
 During January, maximum temperatures go up to more than 28° Conversely, July is the coolest month in Burleigh Heads, with temperatures going under 10°.
 The rainiest month is March while the driest month is May.

 Catch the waves at a holiday letting in Burleigh Heads